-Control (objective marker): A player controls an objective marker at the end of any phase in which their Level of Control over it is greater than their opponent's.
+Control (objective marker): A player controls an objective marker at the end of any phase or turn in which their Level of Control over it is greater than their opponent's.
+At the end of a turn, control of objective markers is determined before any Victory points are scored.
 See Level of Control.